Rose-STL-Lab/SimulCost-Bench/README.md

   simulcost-bench
 ```

-- `--env-file .env` passes your API keys (e.g. OpenAI) into the container.
+- `--env-file .env` passes your API keys (e.g. OpenAI / AWS Bedrock) into the container.
 - `-v` mounts persist results to the host — without them, all output is lost when the container exits.

 > **Note**: The FEM 2D solver (FastIPC) is compiled with `-mavx -mavx2 -mfma`.
 Your CPU (both build and run host) must support AVX/AVX2/FMA instructions.